GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/integration-guide/index.md

   console.log('document.browsingTopics() is not supported on this page');
 ```

-Call the Topics API from within that frame:
+Call the Topics API from within that iframe:

 ```javascript
 const topics = await document.browsingTopics();